Pylons/pyramid/docs/narr/sessions.rst

 Some gotchas:

-- Keys and values of session data must be *pickleable*.
-This means, typically, that they are instances of basic types of objects, such as strings, lists, dictionaries, tuples, integers, etc.  If you place an object in a session data key or value that is not pickleable, an error will be raised when the session is serialized.
+- Keys and values of session data must be JSON-serializable.
+  This means, typically, that they are instances of basic types of objects, such as strings, lists, dictionaries, tuples, integers, etc.
+  If you place an object in a session data key or value that is not JSON-serializable, an error will be raised when the session is serialized.
   Please also see :ref:`pickle_session_deprecation`.

 - If you place a mutable value (for example, a list or a dictionary) in a session object, and you subsequently mutate that value, you must call the